How provenance is stored on the blockchain

 - Additional Files

-Next, we’ll break down each of those four sections to understand what they are, how they work, and why it’s important.
+By looking at each of those four sections we can illustrate how they work and why they are important.

 Part 1: the Provenance tab